+- Prefer not to respond

-7. Please indicate how you identify yourself
+- 7. Please indicate how you identify yourself

 - Asexual

 - Bisexual

 - Gay or Lesbian

 - Heterosexual/ Straight

 - Queer

-- Prefer to self-describe:

 - Prefer not to respond

 - 8. Where do you live in Tompkins County?

 - Map

 - 9. How long have you lived in Tompkins County?

 - 0 to 5 years

 - 6 to 10 years

 - 11 to 20 years

 - 10. What is the highest level of education you have completed?

 - Some schooling without a high school diploma

 - High school diploma or GED

 - Associate's degree

 - Bachelor's degree

 - Master's degree

 - Doctoral degree

-Executive Order #203: New York State Police Reform and Reinvention Collaborative o any racial bias and disproportionate policing of communities of color;
+Executive Order #203: New York State Police Reform and Reinvention Collaborative